solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 Now that we have learned making things truly, _deeply_, constant in JavaScript, let's learn how to manipulate our data immutably.

-In 2015, EcmaScript 6 introduced a new `...` operator (dotdotdot or spread operator), which "spreads" values from another object or array.
+ECMAScript 2015 and 2018 introduced a new `...` operator (dotdotdot or spread operator), which "spreads" values from another object or array.
 We can take advantage of it.
 Let's begin with arrays.

 #### Arrays